-Putu is the perfect person to help me go around the island as he was born and raised in Bali.
+Putu is the perfect person to help me get around the island as he was born and raised in Bali.
 He knew every inch of the island.
-I had no idea what to expect for the day but I trusted he knew where to go and what to do.
+I had no idea what to expect for the day but trusted him to take me to untouristy spots.

-In between conversations in the car, I noticed something at the tip of my eyes.
+In the middle of our conversation, I noticed something at the tip of my eyes.
 I looked out the window and saw this grand display of mountains in an open field.
 I asked Putu to stop for a bit so I can take a look and maybe get a photo.
-We were in a highway but it was one of those moments where the view is so breath-taking, you just want to stop the car, get down, and admire it.
+We were on a highway but it was one of those moments where the view is so breath-taking, you just want to stop the car, get down, and admire it.

-I never grow tired of looking at mountains even though our house is surrounded by them back home in Cebu.
+I never tire of looking at mountains even though our house is surrounded by them back in Cebu.
 Despite being hundreds of miles away, it always feels like home when there are mountains in sight.

 Our conversation resumed as I got back inside the car.
 We talked mostly about Hinduism as I was particularly curious about the religion.
 He explained to me that the teachings of Hinduism are always about knowing that there is good and bad.
 Like the balance of yin and yang.
 Bad doesn’t have to mean killing people or stealing but simply having a bad day, for example.
 Through this, they accept that things aren’t always going to be easy and good.

 Knowing that Hindus practice so many festivals, I asked Putu if I could see one or maybe join in one.
 He told me that they had parades almost all the time and that it was a matter of timing to see one.
-Fortunately, while driving, we found one at the side of the road.
+Fortunately, while driving, we found one on the side of the road.

 ‘Do you want to follow them?’
 Putu asked and I was sort of processing the idea for a moment.